Uihlein Soccer Park Indoor Soccer Rules & Regulations

 Penalty Time Penalties:

-Penalties may be assessed against players for committing any of the twelve offenses outlined above while the ball is in play.
-A time penalty must be assessed for incidents of boarding, elbowing, striking, spitting, and other offenses deemed severe, tactical or blatant in nature.
+Penalties will be assessed against players for committing any of the twelve offenses (kicking, tripping, striking, spitting, elbowing, jumping at, pushing, holding or pulling, charging, tackling, committing a dangerous play, obstructing or intentionally handling the ball (except the goalkeeper in his/her own penalty area) while the ball is in play.
+A time penalty must be assessed for incidents of boarding (even unintentional will result in a blue card), elbowing, striking, spitting, and other offenses deemed severe, tactical or blatant in nature.
 These two or five minute penalties shall be administered by the showing of a Blue, Yellow, or Red card by the referee, and a power play shall be awarded to the offended team.

 Unsportsmanlike Conduct Penalties: